SiriDB/siridb-server/help/help_count_servers.md

 Count servers returns the number of servers in a SiriDB cluster.
 Received points are the number of points received be a server since uptime.
-After a restart the counters are reset to zero.
+After a restart the received points counters are reset to zero.

 >**Info**